Isabelo was born in 2009, because no child can learn on an empty stomach.

 After a successful fundraising dinner in The Netherlands in 2011 we were able to start feeding warm nutritious lunches to 185 children across three schools.
 These children’s meals were all prepared by my team at the restaurant.

-We were also able to diversify our efforts and Isabelo started funding the Kusasa Breakfast Club, feeding 1100 primary school children in Franschhoek, porridge, fruit and milk every school day.
+We were also able to diversify our efforts and Isabelo started feeding 1100 primary school children in Franschhoek, porridge, fruit and milk every school day.

 In 2013 we were able to increase the nutritional value by adding an egg to their breakfast three days of the week.

 In 2014, I raised more funds by running the Cape Town Marathon.
-This, along with contributions from our suppliers, went towards the upgrading of the kitchens at Dalubuhle and Wes-Eind Primary Schools in which the Kusasa Breakfast Club meals are cooked.
+This, along with contributions from our suppliers, went towards the upgrading of the kitchens at Dalubuhle and Wes-Eind Primary Schools in which the Isabelo meals are cooked.

 In April 2017 I decided to make a big change and after 21 years left my job as Executive Chef of The Tasting Room.
-I adopted Isabelo and moved it to my house where my garage is now the distribution centre for all the food.
-A catering company in Cape Town makes the nutritious warm lunches for the 200 pre-school children.
-Milk, fruit, porridge and a lot of eggs are delivered to my house and I have help from The Kusasa Project with the daily food deliveries.
+I adopted Isabelo and moved it to new premises in Franschhoek, now the distribution centre for all the food.
+We are proudly partnered with the Pebbles Project Kitchen who provide the nutritious warm lunches for the 200 pre-school children.
+Breakfast supplies of milk, fruit, porridge and a lot of eggs are delivered to Isabelo HQ, from where I deliver the food daily to each school.

 Where we make a difference, every day.